-B&R does its best to keep the printed versions of its user's manuals as current as possible.
-However, sometimes a newer version of the user's manual can be downloaded in electronic form (pdf) from the B&R homepage www.br-automation.com.
+B&R does its best to keep the printed versions of its User's Manuals as up-to-date as possible.
+However, any newer versions of the User's Manual are always available for downloaded in electronic form (pdf) from the B&R homepage www.br-automation.com.